open-cogsci/osdoc/include/api/python_workspace_api.md

 ## function __copy\_sketchpad__\(name\)

-Returns a copy of a `sketchpad`'s canvas.
+Returns a copy of a SKETCHPAD's canvas.

 __Example:__